 – Mountain Flyer, Winter 2017

 That was the start.
 Since then, SBTS has expanded in range and scope to a multiuser trail organization (hike, bike, moto, and horse all represented), but the core vision remains the same – restore, maintain and build recreational trails that can be enjoyed now and by future generations.
-We get local communities involved in the preservation and stewardship of these trails, and educate future generations about the outdoors.
+We get local communities involved in the maintenance and stewardship of these trails, and educate future generations about the outdoors.
 Then, tell our story about the Lost Sierra and invite enthusiasts, friends and their families to experience its beauty and drive economic growth through recreation.

 Our Volunteer Driven Organization

 This organization has grown from a chainsaw and simple mission statement, into a family of amazing and caring volunteers, friends and families each with a passion for the Lost Sierra region’s trails and forested lands.
 Together, we embrace the promise and strength that trails bring to our community and economy.
 We appreciate the memorable experiences we’ve had and the joy recreation brings to our souls.

-Many started supporting SBTS by becoming an Annual or Core Member, rode with our Downieville bike shop Yuba Expeditions, or worked as a volunteer at a Trail Daze or competed and spectated at our race events.
+Many started supporting SBTS by, riding with our Downieville bike shop Yuba Expeditions, or worked as a volunteer at a Trail Daze or competed and spectated at our race events.
 Their dedication to the family has grown from there and the many memorable outdoor experiences we provide.
 We are very grateful for the family’s support in keeping us going.